hopper-customizer/hopper-customizer.github.io/README.md

 * Please respect the watermark: by keeping it, you grant me credit for the image :)

 # Support
-Have any questions, need help, or spot a bug?
-(No, not the grasshopper kind!)
-Feel free to [send me a message](https://aj-item-worth.fandom.com/wiki/Message_Wall:BrightSunshine) on the Animal Jam Item Worth Wiki (AJIWW).
+If you have any questions, suggestions, or happen to spot a bug (no, not the grasshopper kind!), feel free to [send me a message](https://aj-item-worth.fandom.com/wiki/Message_Wall:BrightSunshine) on the Animal Jam Item Worth Wiki (AJIWW).
 I am not actively monitoring this GitHub account.

 # Credits
 Inspired by previous implementations of customizers, namely from [Birdieovo](https://aj-item-worth.fandom.com/wiki/User:Birdieovo) and [SpatterSpot1 AJ](https://aj-item-worth.fandom.com/wiki/User:SpatterSpot1_AJ%27s_other_ac_bc_she_frogot_her_login), and my appreciation of hoppers.
-Website code was written entirely by me, [BrightSunshine](https://aj-item-worth.fandom.com/wiki/User:BrightSunshine); fonts and some assets have been adapted from the [Animal Jam Archives](https://www.animaljamarchives.com/).
+Website code is written entirely by me, [BrightSunshine](https://aj-item-worth.fandom.com/wiki/User:BrightSunshine); fonts and some assets have been adapted from the [Animal Jam Archives](https://www.animaljamarchives.com/).
 This website constitutes fair-use of original material created by [WildWorks](https://www.wildworks.com/).

 # License
 This project's code uses the [MIT](https://choosealicense.com/licenses/mit/) license, but please note any files you create using the website fall under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/); this indicates you cannot use these files for commerical purposes.